 HFU: Can you tell me a little about your professional background as it pertains to your new role?

 AC: “After completing my Bachelor of Arts at Holy Family University, I immediately went to work in the field of professional development and career counseling.
 I found it to be my passion, knowing right away this would be my ‘forever career.’
 I have worked with and professionally coached a diverse population: people with disabilities and folks of all levels of experience, income, education, active students, graduates, and alumni.
 I specialize in resume building techniques, job search planning, job matching, interview skills, teaching self-marketing, and long-term career planning.”

-HFU: What are some of your goals as the Director of Cooperative Education?
+HFU: What are some of your goals as the Director of Experiential Learning?

 AC: “I believe that the goal of any Director is to ensure that positive student outcomes are being met and the department is run professionally; providing support to the students, faculty, and staff it interacts with.
-My personal goal in the Cooperative Education Department is to create a functional system that meets the needs of the students and employers in today’s job market.
+My personal goal in the Office of Experiential Learning is to create a functional system that meets the needs of the students and employers in today’s job market.
 I’d like the students to be a part of the internship job search process, as this is an opportunity to learn effective life skills relating to professional development.”

 HFU: What is it like to work with students to find a co-op, and potentially their future career path?